Mediators

 In most cases, mediation is voluntary.
 That is, both you and the other party have to agree to participate.

 If you've started a case in Supreme Court, you can take steps to require your spouse to attend a mediation session.
 You do this by serving your spouse with a document called a Notice to Mediate.
-See Making mediation happen in a family law case in Supreme Court and also How to serve Supreme Court documents (for how to serve the document).
+See Making mediation happen in a family law case in Supreme Court and Serve Supreme Court documents (for how to serve the document).

-For more information on what mediators do, see:
+For more information on what mediators do, see the Attorney General's Family Justice page on mediators.